 There are a lot of big players in mobile payments these days, the most iconic of which are Apple Pay and Samsung Pay.
 Google’s Android Pay competes with both services, but it is quite similar to Apple Pay in its implementation and reliance on NFC technology.

 In contrast, Samsung Pay uses a unique system that is capable of manipulating regular card registers.
 The MST technology, which Samsung acquired for $200 million, allows the payments service to be compatible in every store that supports credit cards with magstripes.
 As such, Samsung Pay has a much longer reach than Android Pay and Apple Pay, though it is limited to Samsung phones and the Gear S2/Gear S3 smartwatch only.

 We’ll keep you updated as more partners and details are announced.

 Article originally published in 2015 by Andy Boxall.
-Julian Chokkattu, Rob Nazarian, Malarie Gokey, Christian de Looper and Kyle Wiggers have all subsequently contributed to this report.
-Updated on 12-07-2016 by Lulu Chang: Added news that Android Pay is now available in Ireland.
+Julian Chokkattu, Rob Nazarian, Malarie Gokey, Christian de Looper, and Kyle Wiggers have all subsequently contributed to this report.
+Updated on 01-16-2017 by Christian de Looper: Added news of BMO Harris, Simple, and Charles Schwab support.